alex-strobel/DPP-LabManual/Research/Analysis/Software/R/README.md

 - [`lavaan`](lavaan/lavaan) is the package to go for when you want to do structural equation modeling, latent state-trait analysis, latent growth curve or latent change score modeling or or even simple path analysis including mediation analysis
 - [`psych`](psych/psych) offers a lot of functions for individual differences research including calculating reliability and running factor analysis

-### Where have all the packages gone?
+### Where have all my packages gone?

-If you update R (and/or RStudio?), all the packages that do not come with the R installation are gone and yo have to re-install them.
+If you update R (and/or RStudio?), all the packages that do not come with the R installation are gone and you have to re-install them.
 While this is certainly to some degree reasonable, it is also extremely annoying.
 It is therefore recommended to save a list of all the packages installed before any R/RStudio update and then use this list to automatically re-install all your packages.
 You might want to resort to this code to do so:

 ```R
 # Upgrade R without losing packages -------------------------------------------